 We learned a few technical things: how to hack bus stop ads (easy!), infiltrate city government venues (easy!), and make and throw seed bombs (easy!).
 We also failed at a few things: mainly staying in city government venues, and convincingly stinging officials.
 But that wouldn't be the first time….

 We also re-learned how fun it can be to get a legal threat if you (a) don't have lawyers, and (b) can find a nice way to ignore your friends' lawyers.
 Threats can make for some good email theater, as we first learned back in our very first project.

-We remembered it's not all about media attention, but also about rallying the community (see "lessons").
-We remembered to remember that effective campaigns are usually long, and that any given action (or series of actions!) is about building towards a win, not winning all at once.
+We remembered, too, that it's not all about media attention, but also about rallying the community (see "lessons" below).
+And most importantly, we relearned that effective campaigns are usually long, and that any given action (or series of actions!) is about building towards a win, not winning all at once.